improving-minnesota/react-redux-workshop/labs/content/labs/06-capstone.md

 * Unit tests!
 Our new and changed components need tests.

 * Do you think we should test our actions & reducers?
 Any ideas on how to do it?

-* Can you find a way to update the form validation state when login fails so the fields are styled appropriately?

-* Is there a way to restructure the Login form as a presentational component?

 * Try to figure out a way to tie in `react-router` to provide a `/login` route while still securing the other routes